Reinforcement Learning Using Quantum Boltzmann Machines: Introduction

 We expect that when SQA is set such that the final strength of the transverse field is negligible, the distribution of the samples approaches the classical limit one expects to observe in absence of the transverse field.
-The classical counterpart of SQA is conventional simulated annealing (SA), which is based on thermal annealing.
-This algorithm can be used to create Boltzmann distributions from the Ising spin model only in the absence of a transverse field.
+Another classical algorithm which can be used to obtain samples from the Boltzmann distribution is conventional simulated annealing (SA), which is based on thermal annealing.
+Note that this algorithm can be used to create Boltzmann distributions from the Ising spin model only in the absence of a transverse field.
 It should, therefore, be possible to use SA or SQA to approximate the Boltzmann distribution of a classical Boltzmann machine.
-However, unlike SA, it is possible to use SQA not only to approximate the Boltzmann distribution of a classical Boltzmann machine, but also that of a graphical model in which the energy operator is a quantum Hamiltonian in the presence of a transverse field.
+However, unlike in the case of SA, it is possible to use SQA not only to approximate the Boltzmann distribution of a classical Boltzmann machine, but also that of a graphical model in which the energy operator is a quantum Hamiltonian in the presence of a transverse field.
 These graphical models, called quantum Boltzmann machines (QBM), were first introduced in \cite{1601.02036}.

-We use SQA simulations to demonstrate evidence that a quantum annealing device that approximates the distribution of a DBM or a QBM may improve the learning process compared to a reinforcement learning method that uses classical RBM techniques.
-Other studies have shown that SQA is more efficient than thermal SA \cite{Crosson, SQAvsSA}.
-Therefore, our method in conjunction with SQA can also be viewed as a quantum-inspired approach for reinforcement learning.
+We use SQA simulations to provide evidence that a quantum annealing device that approximates the distribution of a DBM or a QBM may improve the learning process compared to a reinforcement learning method that uses classical RBM techniques.
+Other studies have shown that SQA is more efficient than thermal SA \cite{Crosson, 1411.5693}.
+Therefore, our method, used in conjunction with SQA, can also be viewed as a quantum-inspired approach for reinforcement learning.

-What distinguishes our work from current trends in quantum machine learning is that (i) we consider the use of quantum annealing in reinforcement learning applications rather than frequently studied classification or recognition problems; (ii) using SQA-based numerical simulations, we assume that the connectivity graph of a DBM directly maps to the native layout of a feasible quantum annealer; and (iii) the results of our experiments using SQA to simulate the sampling of an entangled system of spins suggest that using quantum annealers in reinforcement learning tasks has an advantage over thermal sampling.
+What distinguishes our work from current trends in quantum machine learning is that (i) we consider the use of quantum annealing in reinforcement learning applications rather than frequently studied classification or recognition problems; (ii) using SQA-based numerical simulations, we assume that the connectivity graph of a DBM directly maps to the native layout of a feasible quantum annealer; and (iii) the results of our experiments using SQA to simulate the sampling of an entangled system of spins suggest that using quantum annealers in reinforcement learning tasks can offer an advantage over thermal sampling.